BestTimesToVisit.com Logo

 Wander the Colonial City at Dawn

-Step back in time as the first rays of sunlight illuminate the cobblestone streets of the Zona Colonial.
-This UNESCO World Heritage site feels magical before the crowds arrive, allowing you to truly absorb the history etched into the ancient architecture of buildings like the Alcázar de Colón and the Catedral Primada de América.
+Step back in time as the first rays of sun illuminate the cobblestone streets of the Zona Colonial.
+Before the crowds gather, soak in the history of the Americas' first European settlement, admiring the architecture of the Alcázar de Colón and the Catedral Primada de América in a tranquil, almost mystical atmosphere.

 See all 8 things to do →